Best factoring companies in November 2024

 Funding process: Ask the company about their overall process in collecting funds from your customers.
 You want to ensure they don’t harass clients into paying past debts.
 Also, what is their process if clients fail to pay their invoices?

 Advance rates: A higher advance rate allows you to cover more immediate expenses, helping you get your business back on track.
-Advance rates range from 80% to 95%, although some companies offer up to 100%.
+Advance rates generally range from 80% to 95%, although some companies offer up to 100%.

 Factor and other fees: Make sure you understand all associated costs before agreeing to the terms of your financing contract.
 The lower the factor fee, the more money you will save in the long run.